 Effective January 1, 2017, the IRS eliminated its staggered five-year remedial amendment cycle system for individually designed qualified retirement plans and no longer accepts applications for determination letters.
 The System's letter of determination was effective through January 31, 2019.
 The IRS' current determination letter program, in general, provides that a plan sponsor that maintains a qualified plan, with a favorable determination letter, may continue to rely on the determination with respect to any plan provision, until such time that the plan provision subsequently is amended or affected by a change in law.
-The Boards retained the services of the law firm of Ice Miller, LLP (Ice Miller) to assist with a review of our plan documents and applicable statutes in effect through 2013, and any plan amendments or changes to provisions made after January 1, 2014.
+The Boards retained the services of the law firm of Ice Miller LLP (Ice Miller) to assist with a review of our plan documents and applicable statutes in effect through 2013, and any plan amendments or changes to provisions made after January 1, 2014.
 Based on their initial review, since the date of the plan's favorable determination letter May 26, 2014, the plan has been timely amended to comply with the changes required to be tax qualified under Internal Revenue Code § 401 (a).
 Staff began work with Ice Miller in 2019 to review the Retirement Systems' plan provisions for continued IRS Compliance.
 The proposal from Ice Miller to participate in the IRS Comply Now program included updating of the Systems' plan provisions to incorporate certain distribution provisions and new provisions required by the Setting Every Community Up for Retirement Enhancement (SECURE) and Coronavirus Aid, Relief and Economic Security (CARES) Acts.
-Comply

-Now reports detailing the changes to be considered were presented to the Boards during fiscal year 2021.
+Comply Now reports detailing the changes to be considered were presented to the Boards during fiscal year 2021.
 However, submission to the IRS Comply Now program is delayed due to review of additional provisions to be considered.
-Ice Miller expects to submit the request to the IRS during Fiscal Year 2022.
+Ice Miller expects to submit the request to the IRS during Fiscal Year 2023.

-With the ongoing challenges posed by COVID-19 during fiscal year 2021, the Retirement Benefits Staff continued to ramp up their communication efforts with both employees and retirees of the System.
+Throughout the pandemic, the Retirement Benefits Staff continued to ramp up their communication efforts with both employees and retirees of the System.
 Aggressive efforts deployed helped to maximize enrollment in the Member Direct module initially implemented in January 2016.
 Participation in Member Direct has continually increased every fiscal year.
-In addition, Retirement Counselors successfully met and counseled Members regarding prospective retirements via Zoom.
-Although face-to-face in person meetings are preferable, Staff provided all the necessary information and support that the Members needed by answering individual questions to assist Members in making their retirement decisions to retire during the Fiscal Year.
+Staff have continued to provide all the necessary information and support that the Members needed by answering individual questions to assist Members in making their retirement decisions to retire during the Fiscal Year.
+In addition, the relaxing of pandemic protocols has allowed for the return of face-to-face meetings with Retirement Counselors, as well as the Mid-Career Retirement Seminars for active employees.
+Staff have also continued to meet and counsel Members regarding prospective retirements via Zoom as well.
+This allows members to choose how they prefer to meet with staff in a manner they feel comfortable.

-With the assistance of its actuary and staff, the Board completed the annual actuarial valuations for June 30, 2021 and 2020, and Governmental Accounting Standards Board (GASB) Statement No. 67, which redefines pension liability and expense for financial reporting purposes only.
+With the assistance of its actuary and staff, the Board completed the annual actuarial valuations for June 30, 2022 and 2021, and Governmental Accounting Standards Board (GASB) Statement No. 67, which redefines pension liability and expense for financial reporting purposes only.
 In accordance with Actuarial Standards of Practice (ASOP) 51, the System's actuary has identified and assessed risks that may be reasonably anticipated to significantly affect the System's future financial condition, which helps intended users of the actuarial findings gain a better understanding of risks inherent in the measurements of pension obligations and actuarially determined pension plan contributions.